 Folk fans had a real treat; Hannah Sanders and Ben Savage were at Central Hall, supported by Wymondham’s own Johnny Steinberg & The Bluefish on Friday 8 July.
 Local talent featured at Wymondham Entertains, also at Central Hall on Thursday 14 July, followed by gutsy blues from Spikedrivers at The Regal (Ex Servicemen’s Club) on Friday 15 July.

 The Abbey had a busy programme of concerts and recitals highlights include Wymondham Symphony Orchestra’s Summer Concert on Saturday 2 July, Lady Sings the Blues (music of Billy Holiday), Wednesday 6 July, Jazz at The Abbey, Renato D’Aiello Trio, Thursday 7 July, Young Musicians’ Concert, Monday 11 July, Anne Vallins & Rob Goodrich, Violin and Organ Recital, Tuesday 12 July and Norwich Camerata, Wednesday 13 July.

 The annual Music Lecture & Recital on Tuesday 5 July, at Wymondham Baptist Church, features Anna Mudeka talking about and playing the mbira, the instrument of her homeland, Zimbabwe.

 Singers of all abilities are very welcome to join Wymondham’s Big Sing at Wymondham High Academy on Saturday 9 July and Sunday 10 July, culminating with a concert at 4pm on the Sunday.

-Head to Wymondham Arts Centre for a special exhibition celebrating 21 years of Wymondham Music Festival from Tuesday, July 12 to Sunday, July 17 (10am-5pm, Sunday 12noon-5pm).
+Wymondham Arts Centre had a special exhibition celebrating 21 years of Wymondham Music Festival from Tuesday, July 12 to Sunday, July 17 (10am-5pm, Sunday 12noon-5pm).